January 9, 2014

 Working both on the ground and in the legislature, The HSUS has been at the forefront of the charge to improve the lot of Tennessee's animals.

-This timeline highlights some of our recent rescue work and legislative efforts on behalf of animals in the Volunteer State.
+This timeline highlights some of our recent rescue work and legislative efforts on behalf of animals in the Volunteer State between 2008 and mid-2011.

-June 30, 2011: Helps the Warren County District Attorney seize 22 horses from a hoarding situation.
+June 30, 2011: The HSUS helps the Warren County District Attorney seize 22 horses from a hoarding situation.

-June 1, 2011: Assists West Tennessee Animal Rescue with the transportation and placement of 30 dogs from a puppy mill.
+June 1, 2011: The HSUS assists West Tennessee Animal Rescue with the transportation and placement of 30 dogs from a puppy mill.

 April 22, 2011: The HSUS helps the Jackson County Sheriff’s Office with the capture, care, and placement of feral dogs at an abandoned home.